xuxw98/AnyView/scannet/README.md

 2.Extract point clouds and annotations by running `python batch_load_scannet_data.py`.
-Add the `--max_num_point 50000` flag if you only use the ScanNet data for the detection task.
-It will downsample the scenes to less points.

 3.Follow [3DMV](https://github.com/angeladai/3DMV/) to generate 2D data.

    2D data is expected to be in the following file structure:

 ```
 scene0000_00/